-Few programming languages have shaped the digital world as much as JavaScript (JS).
+Few programming languages have shaped the digital world like JavaScript (JS).
 An estimated 98% of websites use JavaScript.
 But what is JavaScript, and why is it everywhere on the internet?

-Many web developers and programmers start off learning HTML, CSS, and JavaScript.
-If you are interested in building websites, you’ll need to know each of these languages.
-You’ll also need to know how they come together to create a functional website.
+Many web developers and programmers start off learning hypertext markup language (HTML), cascading style sheets (CSS), and JavaScript.
+If you’re interested in building websites, you’ll need to know each of these languages.
+You’ll also need to understand how they come together to create a functional website.

 In this post, we’re focusing on JavaScript.
-We’ll cover everything you need to know from what is JavaScript to how JS is added to a website.
+We’ll cover everything you need to know—from what JavaScript is to how developers use it to build dynamic and interactive websites.

 What is JavaScript?

-JavaScript is a programming language, one of the three—including HTML and CSS—that shapes the modern web.
-They are all necessary for web development.
+JavaScript is a programming language.
+It’s one of the three—including HTML and CSS—that shape the modern web and are all necessary for web development.
 Before you can understand JavaScript—you need to know how it works with HTML and CSS.

 HTML code makes up the building blocks of the web.
 It structures web pages and tells a browser what to display.
-HTML can create page titles, headings, tables, hyperlinks, images, and more.
+You can use this code to create page titles, headings, tables, hyperlinks, images, and other HTML elements.

-However, JavaScript makes a website function.
-Take an email sign-up form.
+JavaScript builds on these two programming languages to add interactive behavior and dynamic web pages.
+Take an email sign-up form as an example.
 HTML creates the structure of the form and button.
 CSS styles it.
 JavaScript makes the form and button work.
-It can tell the browser where to send the data and what to do after someone clicks the button, like take them to a thank you confirmation page.
+It can tell the browser where to send the data and what to do after someone clicks the button, like taking them to a thank you confirmation page.

 Why should you learn JavaScript?